mcd500/teep-device/docs/building_without_docker.md

 ### Check TEEP-Device by running hello-app & teep-broker-app on QEMU Environment

-To check TEEP-Device on SGX, we need to run TAM server on PC and networking with SGX machine
+To check TEEP-Device on SGX, we need to run TAM server on PC and networking with SGX machine.

 ```sh
 $ cd ~/teep-device